Hernan3scobar/portfolio/index.md

 <!-- Description for Second Carousel -->
 <div class="description">
-    <p>Utilized YOLO (You Only Look Once) for accurate mask-wearing classification in images.
+    <p>Object detection: Utilized YOLO (You Only Look Once) for accurate mask-wearing classification in images.
 The deployment of this model is straightforward, making it user-friendly and effective for staff.
 YOLO’s efficiency in processing ensures reliable results for mask detection with minimal setup.</p>
 </div>

 <script>